 Obtain the time of the most recent global checkpoint (GCP).
 That is, you need to determine the most recent epoch from the

-ndb_log_apply_status=1, MySQL Cluster epochs are written in the slave binary logs.
+ndb_log_apply_status=1, NDB Cluster epochs are written in the replicas' binary logs.
 This means that the

 IGNORE_SERVER_IDSoptions of the

 CHANGE MASTER TOstatement used to set up this replica.
 The reason for excluding such epochs is that rows in the